zi-dvoskina/Toronto-Airbnb-listings-their-amenities-reviews-and-neighborhood-safety/readme.md

 Gathered datasets on crime rates in the city of Toronto and Toronto Airbnb listings from different sources.
 Cleaned and wrangled them using dplyr package, among other tidyverse packages.

-Conducted text analysis: pre-processed the text data (tokenize, stem, lemmatize, and spell-check each keyword; converted each text message to a single overall sentiment value using SentiWordNet lexicon; conducted a Parts of Speech analysis, and computed for each message the number of verbs, nouns, adjectives, and adverbs.
+Conducted text analysis: pre-processed the text data (tokenize, stem, lemmatize, and spell-check each keyword); converted each text message to a single overall sentiment value using SentiWordNet lexicon; conducted a Parts of Speech analysis, and computed for each message the number of verbs, nouns, adjectives, and adverbs.

 Created an R Shiny application dashboard containing the following ggplot2 visualizations: